EleutherAI/pythia/predictable-memorization/README.md

 This folder documents our work using Pythia to study memorization of particular sequences in the training dataset, and includes instructions to reproduce our analyses where possible.

 ## Reproducing Memorization Results
 The memorization evaluation script `memorization/eval_memorization.py` assumes that you are running the script in a distributed process, ideally in slurm.
-It also assumes that you are using s3 to load and save pile's preshuffled datasets (refer [here](https://github.com/EleutherAI/pythia/blob/main/README.md#dataset-viewer) for more details on how to download them).
+It also assumes that you are using s3 to load and save Pythia's preshuffled Pile datasets (refer [here](https://github.com/EleutherAI/pythia/blob/main/README.md#dataset-viewer) for more details on how to download them), though using a local filesystem for the preshuffled datasets is also supported.

 If you want to reproduce the evaluation, consider the following steps.